antzkr/Debian-13-Live-CD-USB/README.md

 The packages installed for each desktop environment were chosen for the best balance in lightweight resource use, convenience, and/or attractive graphical user interface.
 Sensible defaults are in place but can be easily changed by editing the bash script yourself.
 Liberal amount of comments have been added to the script so the purpose of each command can be understood clearly.
 You are welcome to modify the script, and add or delete packages as you wish.

 If you wish to do so, you can further harden your custom build.
+Please note that hardening the kernel can break some packages (eg. disabling unprivileged user namespaces breaks flatpak).
+Consider the risk before attempting to harden your build.
 See here for more details: https://www.debian.org/doc/manuals/securing-debian-manual/index.en.html

 # SYSTEM REQUIREMENTS
 There are no hard and fast rules regarding hardware requirements but I would suggest these minimum specifications from a modern computer in the last 15 years or so: